Romans-I-XVI/Roku-gameEngine/README.md

 ##### getDeltaTime() as Float
 Returns the delta time.
 Note: Delta time is automatically applied to the built in instance xspeed and yspeed.
 Delta time is also automatically passed to the onUpdate(dt) function in every instance for convenience.
 ##### setBackgroundColor(color as Dynamic) as Void
-Set the color the game layer will be cleared with, if set to invalid the game layer will not be cleared.
+Set the color the canvas will be cleared with, if set to invalid the canvas will not be cleared.
 ##### setCanvasSize(canvas_width as Integer, canvas_height as Integer) as Void
 Modifies the canvas size with the provided width and height.
 ##### getCanvas() as Object